tari-labs/tari-university/rgb-introduction/PITCHME.md

 - RGB enabled wallets must include software capable of analyzing contract conditions and comply with them.
 - Predefined behaviours can be defined using "blueprints" which allows RGB to be implemented in a modular fashion.
-- Together with some very specific, "popular", contract blueprints (which should cover most of the use-cases), there's one more general purpose blueprint that embeds a meta-script executor, which allows very complex contract to be created.
+- Popular contract blueprints to cover most of the use-cases.
+- Another more general purpose blueprint that embeds a meta-script executor, which allows very complex contract to be created.

 +++